7 Best Practices in Change Management Communication

 Keeping a pulse on the progress of acceptance (or lack thereof) using surveys will help you identify potential roadblocks early on.
 You may also discover that your employees have some innovative ideas for change management by reading online chats or forums.

 Allowing your employees to influence the change process is a great way to increase enthusiasm and commitment to the change.
-Be open to altering your initial implementation plan based on the feedback you receive.
+Be open to altering your initial implementation change management plan based on the feedback you receive.
 Remember, the same destination can often be reached via multiple routes.

 Keep in mind that conversations about the change may need to happen several times – when it comes to change management, repetition is not a bad thing.